jaericho/jaericho.github.io/_posts/2020-01-30-Ivanti-Issues-2019-Edition.markdown

 It’s time for another list of stupid bugs in Ivanti Endpoint Manager (Landesk).

 The 2019 Edition of this list deals with my recent upgrade from 2018.3 SU3 to 2019.1 SU2.
-This version has been out for 6+ mo nths, let’s see what bugs are still there…
+This version has been out for 6+ months, let’s see what bugs are still there…

 * Running wscfg32.exe to upgrade the agent removes Bitdefender and won’t reinstall it because of the ldavbd.dll issue.
 (We’ve seen this bug in previous versions so it gets top billing today!)*
 * PXE service doesn’t stay running, even with only one machine being the PXE rep agent.*
-* Agent install will repeatedly prompt for reboot.
-It looks like a PendingFileRenameOperation reg issue, but deleting the key doesn’t fix it.* It looks like this might *be fixed by changing the reboot options for the agent install.
+* ~~Agent install will repeatedly prompt for reboot.
+It looks like a PendingFileRenameOperation reg issue, but deleting the key doesn’t fix it.~~ This was fixed by changing the reboot options for the agent install.
 * Removing AV with a Console task, doesn’t always remove the AV.*
 * Installing AV with “Interactive Mode” doesn’t do anything.